Data Last Updated: July 21, 2021

-Belgium has reopened its borders and is allowing travelers from countries in the European Union, including the UK, and the four EFTA nations (Switzerland, Liechtenstein, Iceland and Norway.)
+Belgium has reopened its borders and is allowing travelers from certain countries to enter as tourists.

 Mask is required to be worn in all public indoor, public transport and all outdoor areas.

 At present, Belgium is currently in lockdown, where restaurants and bars are closed and people are working from home where possible.
 People are only allowed to socialise with one person outside of their household (and it must always be the same person).
 Four people are allowed in someone’s home, if social distancing rules are followed, and the group must stay the same throughout the lockdown.

 Authorities in Belgium plan to tighten a number of restrictions due to an increase in cases in the country.

 Effective Oct.
 9, individuals are only allowed close contact (no social distancing required) with up to three people they do not live with per month.
 Private gatherings at home will be limited to four people in addition to members of the household.
 Moreover, non-organized outdoor gatherings will be limited to four people.